 Extended care services are available for children ages three and four at the "Chapel Court Campus" about one-half mile from the main campus.
+These days are available when school is not in session, some days the center is closed.
 The center is open weekdays from 6:00 a.m. to 6:00 p.m.
 Families of children picked up after 6:00 p.m. must be charged a penalty.
-Fees are paid weekly in advance.